FREE delivery in the contiguous US!

 Types of Outdoor Christmas Lights

-- Rope lights — Rope lights are perfect for outlining walkways, doorways, and windows.
-You can also create intricate designs and shapes with them.
+- Rope lights: These are perfect for outlining walkways, doorways, and windows.
+They can also create intricate designs and shapes.

 Incandescent vs. LED Lights

-Whatever types of lights you choose, they’ll either feature LED or incandescent bulbs.
+Whatever light type you choose, they’ll either feature LED or incandescent bulbs.
 Here are the pros and cons of these lights:

 How Much Effort Do You Want to Put In?